Student advocacy, individual student planning, responsive services, & program management/system support

 Counselors will advise students using culturally sensitive approaches to consider their personal/social, educational, and post secondary goals.
 For student planning to be successful, a partnership between the counselor, parents/guardians and the student(s) can be important in providing a holistic approach to supporting the student to meet his/her goals.

 Responsive services include the more traditional activities of a counselor.
 This component consists of activities that meet the students’ immediate, unplanned, social and emotional needs.
-Usually necessitated by life changes, events and conditions (such as death, transition, divorce, fights with friends, a breakup, etc.) in the students’ lives, these needs require consultation, counseling, referrals, peer mediation, transition support, and/or information provision.
+Usually necessitated by life changes, events and conditions (such as death, transition, divorce, fights with friends, a breakup, etc.) in the students’ lives, these needs require consultation, counseling, referrals, peer education, transition support, and/or information provision.

 Counselors are available to consult with parents, teachers, administrators and community agencies regarding strategies to help students and families before, during and after a situation arises.